ARK-Portal/data_model/_includes/content/mock_template.md

 # Mock Template
-A template outlining metadata to be collected for biospecimen.
+A mock template for performing tests of GH Actions workflows